abdoemr11/dev-challenge-responive/README.md

 - I used reefjs which provide simple utility function for creating and managing ui state elements.
 However I can't get onclick event to work properly
 - the dropdown menu is tough work either in styling or getting and getting the current selected value.
 - When I'm doing form validation I really appreciate what something like formik to offer to me.
+- I used simple html5 validation with customization but I couldn't customize the style for this message